skvamme/pico_atlast/README.md

 If you want to try sixel graphics, upgrade your Xterm to the latest version (where sixel graphics is enabled by default).
 Add a file .Xresources to your home directory with the following line: xterm*decTerminalID: vt340

+atl2h sixel.atl
+make

-In xterm connect to the pico with oc -l /dev/ttyACM0 -s 115200 Type run
+In xterm connect to the pico with

+oc -l /dev/ttyACM0 -s 115200

+Type run

 Read the PICO documentation for the C/C++ API for a detailed description of each function.